leomil72/pRNG/README.txt

 ***********************
 VERSION HISTORY

 v.
+1.2.2:  documentation revision; lowered down serial speed to comply with Tiny MCUs
+v.
 1.2.1:  added compatibility with Arduino IDE >= 1.6.7
 v.
-1.2.0:  now the pool size is related to the SRAM size
+1.2.0:  now the pool size is sized according to the amount of SRAM
 v.
 1.1.0:  added the method getRndLong() to extract a random unsigned long
 v.
 1.0.0:  first release